iferdel/sensor-data-streaming-pubsub/ROADMAP.md

 - [] deadletter exchange and queue for debugging purposes
 - [] rabbitmq docs + plugins docs + docs
 - [] improvement over nack and ack
-- [] measure I/O in stream queue somehow.
-Nowadays is a bit uncertain since stream queues are stored on disk as a append only logs
 ### documentation
 - [] For architecture diagram: socket svg is not as api as othe symbol could be
 - [] Update database schema